SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 If you input 13335, The script will down.
 Because the API is using CloudFlare.(or you can use some reverse proxy to that url.)

+# Auto boot

+You can run install-to-service.sh to keep this script available when system booting.

 ---

 # 中文说明